jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/melts.md

 you can try to fix them:

-- The first thing you should do is to follow the installation instructions again.
+- The first thing you should do is follow the installation instructions again.
-- The next thing you can check is if your `INTEGRATES_API_TOKEN` hasn't expired, for this you only need to repeat the steps shown [here](/machine/api#using-the-arm-api-token) for updating your api token, and be aware of when it will expire next.
+- The next thing you can check is if your `INTEGRATES_API_TOKEN` hasn't expired, for this you only need to repeat the steps shown [here](/machine/api#using-the-arm-api-token) for updating your API token, and be aware of when it will expire next.
 - Another thing that